cerse/2023-03-15-Bayes/Readme.md

 ## Schedule

-Timetable for the day - unfortunately this coincided with a strike day so there were some necessary changes.
+Timetable for the day - unfortunately this event coincided with a strike day so there were some necessary changes.

 |Time  | Activity      |
 |------| ------|